 1. Computer power will rival the human brain this century

-Computers can already rival the human brain when it comes to mathematics and logic – think Big Blue beating chess sensation Kasparov at his own game.
+Computers can already rival the human brain when it comes to mathematics and logic – think Deep Blue beating chess sensation Kasparov at his own game.
 But will we see computers being able to emulate our emotional intelligence?
 Could technological singularity seriously become a reality.

 2. The predicted collapse of Moore’s Law will happen